cs2113-s25/cs2113-s25.github.io/labs/9_metro.md

 `git log > log_file.txt`

 Next, type the following command to compress your files into the required submission format:
-`tar -cvf lab9.tar  Station.java EndStation.java TransferStation.java MetroSimulator.java log_file.txt`
+`tar -cvf lab9.tar  Station.java EndStation.java TransferStation.java MetroSimulator.java log_file.txt metro.jpeg`

 Submit your code, as `lab9.tar` on the submitserver.